My heart breaks into palpitation easily....with mild stress physical or mental...which slows me down..

 Practice this breathing daily (or twice daily) for at least 5 minutes or even longer.
-You will find daily practice of this technique will bring a much increased sense of peace and well-being to your entire day.
-It is actually a foundation technique for meditation so if you feel benefit please consider pursuing a meditation practice.
+You will find daily practice of this technique will bring a much-increased sense of peace and well-being to your entire day.
+It is actually a foundation technique for meditation.
+So if you feel benefit please consider pursuing a practice of meditation to stop heart palpitations.
 Once you have learned this relaxing and centering breathing pattern use it at the first sign of any heart palpitation or even at the first sign of any sense of stress.
 This technique should interrupt the stress response.

 I am including for you also an affirmation on Calmness from Affirmations for Self-Healing by Swami Kriyananda.
 This is a beautiful book of affirmations which you can purchase at www.crystalclarity.com Say this affirmation daily or twice a day preferably at times when you a feeling quiet, possibly praying or meditating.